Explore this course:

 Relevant experience can be gained from a voluntary or employed capacity and can include work with social welfare and community groups, children or young people, older people, disabled people, or those with mental health problems.
 It will require the candidate to provide evidence that they are able to call upon formative experience or from school or college placements, in a relevant health and/or social care setting.

-You must have GCSE English and Mathematics at grade 4/C or above.
+You must have GCSE English at grade 4/C or above.
 Please make this clear on your application as we are unable to proceed with your application without confirmation.

-We accept alternatives to this, including: a minimum 12 credits for Mathematics or English GCSE equivalent unit, providing these are approved university and Access Validating Agency units.
-We also accept level 2 adult numeracy and literacy as valid substitutes, but not Application of Number.
+We accept alternatives to this, including: a minimum 12 credits for English GCSE equivalent unit, providing these are approved university and Access Validating Agency units.
+We also accept level 2 adult literacy as a valid substitute.

 Before joining the course, you will be expected to have basic IT skills, including being able to use the internet, word processing software and email.